 We may rely on third parties to conduct, supervise, and monitor our clinical trials and perform some of our research and nonclinical studies.
-If these third parties do not satisfactorily carry out their contractual duties or fail to meet expected deadlines, our development programs may be delayed or subject to increased costs, each of which may have an adverse effect on our business and prospects.
+If these third parties do not satisfactorily carry out their contractual duties or fail to meet expected deadlines, our development programs may be delayed or subject to increased costs, each of which may have an adverse effect on our business and prospects.\

 We do not have the ability to conduct all aspects of our nonclinical testing or clinical trials ourselves.
 As a result, we are and expect to remain dependent on third parties to conduct our nonclinical studies and any future clinical trials of our product candidates.
 The timing of the initiation and completion of these studies and trials will therefore be partially controlled by such third parties and may result in delays to our development programs.
 Nevertheless, we are responsible for ensuring that each of our nonclinical studies and clinical trials is conducted in accordance with the applicable protocol, legal requirements, and scientific standards, and our reliance on the CROs and other third parties does not relieve us of our regulatory responsibilities.
-We and our CROs are required to comply with Good Laboratory Practice (GLP) and GCP requirements, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area, and comparable foreign regulatory authorities for all of our product candidates in clinical development.
-Regulatory authorities enforce these GLP and GCP requirements through periodic inspections of nonclinical study sites, trial sponsors, clinical trial investigators and clinical trial sites.
+We and our CROs are required to comply with Good Laboratory Practice (GLP) and GCP requirements, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area, and comparable foreign regulatory authorities for all of our product candidates in clinical trial investigators and clinical trial sites.
 If we or any of our CROs or clinical trial sites fail to comply with applicable GLP or GCP requirements, the data generated in our nonclinical studies and clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional nonclinical or clinical trials before approving our marketing applications.
 In addition, our clinical trials must be conducted with product produced under current Good Manufacturing Practice (cGMP) regulations.
 The failure to comply with these regulations may require us to stop and/or repeat clinical trials, which would delay the marketing approval process.